 Causes of Arthritis of the Hand

 OA in the hand has many causes, but it is difficult to determine an exact cause.
 Many factors including genetics, old injuries such as fractures or dislocation, and/or generalized joint laxity may lead some people to develop this type of “wear and tear” arthritis.
+Women, particularly active women or female athletes, are more prone to joint laxity than men – which is often called joint hypermobility.
 The most common sites to develop OA in the hand are:

 - The base of the Thumb – CMC or basilar joint

 - End joint close to the fingertip – the distal interphalangeal or DIP joint